 Ever since I saw an article in Southern Living about 15 years ago on Providence Canyon, I’ve wanted to vist.
-Last year, I decided to craft a spring break vacation around a trip to the state park.
+A few years ago, I decided to craft a spring break in West Georgia around a trip to the Providence Canyon State Park.
 It took a bit of planning, but we had a fabulous and inexpensive spring break trip.
 Below was our itinerary.
 Make sure to visit the links – which will take you to the posts I did on each location mentioned.
 In many instances, you’ll see video and links to photos.
 Enjoy!

 Day 2: We visited Chehaw Animal Park, Flint RiverQuarium and walked along RiverFront Park.
 We had a good lunch at Riverstreet BBQ (but again, Jimmie’s was more of what I was looking for, and cheaper too!)
 I wish we had made time for the Thornateeska Heritage Museum and Planetarium.
 We left Albany in the evening and headed to George T. Bagby State Park for the night.
 On the way we passed through Antebellum Cuthbert, which seemed like a town in need of some exploration, but alas, that is for another visit.